-Status: not yet evaluated
+Status: Not yet evaluated.

-Diet in the Zoo: Fruit and Veggies
+Diet in the Zoo: Fruits and vegetables.

-Small mammals such as lemurs
+Predators: Small mammals such as lemurs

 - Female Madagascar hissing cockroaches provision their eggs, then carry them after fertilization until they hatch